Corey Haim: Friendship with Corey Feldman

+Abuse claims

-In an episode of The Two Coreys, Haim told Feldman that he had been sexually abused at the age of 14 by one of Feldman's acquaintances.
+In an episode of The Two Coreys, Haim revealed that he had been sexually abused at the age of 14.
 Declining to identify his molester, Haim said that the abuse had continued for two years with Feldman's knowledge.
-This disclosure led to a further rift between Haim and Feldman, and the show continued to expose the darker side of their lives as teen stars.
+This public disclosure led to a further rift between Haim and Feldman, and the show continued to expose the darker side of their lives as teen stars.

 In 2011, after Haim's death, Feldman stated that a "Hollywood mogul" who abused Haim was to blame for his death.
 Feldman's 2013 memoir, Coreyography, stated that he and Haim suffered sexual abuse as young actors in the film industry.
 Feldman stated that during the filming of Lucas, Haim "had been tricked into engaging in a painful session of anal sex by a man on the movie set.
 The man told Haim that sex between men and boys was normal in Hollywood".
 Feldman reported that after this experience, Haim suggested that he and Feldman engage in sexual relations, and Feldman declined.

 In 2016, Judy Haim threatened to sue Feldman.
 Haim claimed that many of his statements were false and added that Feldman was looking for attention and money.
 In 2017, Judy Haim again spoke out against Feldman, who was seeking $10 million to make a documentary exposing those who had allegedly sexually abused him and her son; Judy Haim referred to Feldman as a "scam artist".

 In a 2017 interview from the National Enquirer, actor Dominick Brascia alleged that Charlie Sheen was the person who had raped Haim on the set of Lucas.
-Sheen was 19 at the time, while Haim was 13.
+Sheen would have been 19 at the time of the alleged attack, while Haim would have been 13.
 Sheen denied these allegations and filed a lawsuit against the National Enquirer that was settled in 2018.
 In a 2017 interview on The Dr. Oz Show, Judy Haim denied that Charlie Sheen was sexually involved with her son and accused Brascia, who died in 2018, of having sexually abused him.

 In March 2020, Feldman's documentary, My Truth: The Rape of 2 Coreys, was released.
 Feldman alleged that Sheen had raped Haim and added that Haim had described the incident in graphic detail.
 These claims were backed up in the documentary by Jamison Newlander, Haim's friend and co-star in The Lost Boys, and Feldman's ex-wife Susie Sprague.
 Feldman accused Brascia of having sexually abused Haim as well.
 Feldman also spoke out against Judy Haim's attacks on his credibility.
 Sheen's publicist denied the abuse allegations.

+Retracted abuse claims by Feldman

+In the December 2025 documentary Corey Feldman vs. The World, Feldman alleged that Haim had sexually molested him during the time they were acting in the 1987 film The Lost Boys.
+Feldman also stated that Haim informed him that it was Charlie Sheen who told him that such behavior "was OK."
+On December 20, 2025, via a statement from lawyers, Feldman withdrew his claim that Haim had sexually molested him.